Erica plukenetii at Fernkloof

 Photographer: Thabo Maphisa

-The flowers grow solitary on long peduncles that vary between 8 mm and 12 mm in length.
-The bracts behind the flower are small and remote from the calyx.
+The flowers mostly grow solitary from small side-branches on long pedicels that vary between 8 mm and 12 mm in length.
+The bracteoles behind the flower are small and scale-like, behind the calyx.
 The membranous sepals are long, lanceolate, keeled and tapering to their tips.
 They are thin and dry.

-The corolla varies in length between 13 mm and 18 mm, the tube variably inflated near its base and slightly curved.
-The corolla lobes usually do not curve, but they are pointed, sometimes acutely, sometimes obtusely.
+The corolla varies in length between 10 mm and 18 mm, the tube variably inflated near its base and slightly curved.
+The corolla lobes usually do not curve, but are pointed, sometimes acutely, sometimes obtusely.
 The exserted, brown (or sometimes yellowish) anthers are long and linear.

-Flowering happens throughout the year although less in summer (Baker and Oliver, 1967; Clarke and Mackenzie, 2007).
+Flowering happens throughout the year although less in summer (Manning and Helme, 2024; Clarke and Mackenzie, 2007; Baker and Oliver, 1967; iNaturalist).